 MEd in Educational Technology

-Our MEd in Educational Technology is a 30-credit degree program designed to deepen your expertise in the integration of technology into your classroom.
-Aligned with International Society for Technological Education (ISTE) standards, our curricula are designed by leaders in the field with hundreds of years of collective classroom experience.
-Our elective offerings are market-responsive and evolve with the fast-paced field of ed tech.
+The MEd in Educational Technology is a 30-credit degree program designed to deepen your expertise in the integration of technology into your classroom.
+Aligned with International Society for Technological Education (ISTE) standards, the curricula is designed by leaders in the field with hundreds of years of collective classroom experience.
+Elective offerings are market-responsive and evolve with the fast-paced field of ed tech.

 Interested, but not ready to begin the full MEd?
 We offer 15 credit Graduate Certificates.
 For more information, please contact us at 215.717.6092 or email .

 - EDPD 604 Designing 21st Century Learning Environments